Nettle (Urtica dioica)

 It can also be used for Anaemia as it has good iron content and is a good blood herb for the circulation.
 Nettle is a diuretic so is an aid to flushing the kidneys helping to eliminate the risk of urinary tract infections.

-The nettle plant as a whole roots, stem, and leaves, has been examined by some of the world’s leading research institutions and found to have many powerful, positive benefits.
+The nettle plant including the whole roots, stem, and leaves, have been examined by some of the world’s leading research institutions and found to have many powerful, positive benefits.